Documentation

 Immutable input data that constraints reference but the solver doesn't modify.

-A problem fact is an immutable struct that represents input data.
+A problem fact is immutable input data.
 The solver reads problem facts when evaluating constraints but never modifies them.
-Examples include employees, timeslots, rooms, and skills.
+Examples include employees, rooms, timeslots, and vehicle visits.

 The #[problem_fact] Macro